velniaszs/Fabric_Workspace_Settings/capacity-policies/migration/MIG_RebuildAllCapacityPolicies.md

 | Our policy set **deleted** | **No.** The rebuild 404s |
 | A policy set created by hand for a capacity we already manage | **No** |

-The last three are exactly what [SyncCapacityPolicySets.md](docs/flows/capacity-policies/SyncCapacityPolicySets.md) detects.
-Run both: this one converges what it can, the scan reports what it cannot.
+The last three were what `SyncCapacityPolicySets` would have detected. **That flow was discarded on 2026-09-18** ([discarded/SyncCapacityPolicySets.md](discarded/SyncCapacityPolicySets.md)), so this flow converges what it can and **nothing reports what it cannot** — see **Q11** in [CAPACITY-POLICY-FLOWS.md](docs/CAPACITY-POLICY-FLOWS.md) §7.
+A run of this flow that reports success against a deactivated policy set is the case to be aware of: the rules are published to a set that is not in force.

 > **This flow carries more weight than it did, and now nothing starts it.** When the whitelist lived in a table only these flows wrote to, scheduled convergence was a safety net.
 It is still the **only** thing that applies an out-of-band `ubsppcoe_oapenabled` change, a `Node` move, a hard-deleted exception row or a hand-edited rule — but since 2026-09-16 it does so only when somebody runs it.
 See **Q49** in [CAPACITY-POLICY-FLOWS.md](docs/CAPACITY-POLICY-FLOWS.md) §7.
 >